Hyojeong Son

 Washington Experimental Mathematics Lab (WXML), UW

-Mentoring undergraduates estimating critical exponents for activated random walks on various lattices.
+Mentored undergraduates estimating critical exponents for activated random walks on various lattices.

 - Spring 2024